Trying To Stop Suicide: Guyana Aims To Bring Down Its High Rate

 "In these rural communities, there is nothing to do but drink," says Vieira.
 "Alcohol is huge in the culture.
 In some regions families will drink like they would play monopoly with the family."

 A 2010 study by the Pan American Health Organization reported nearly 80 percent of Guyanese adolescents had their first drink before the age of 14, and some children try alcohol for the first time in elementary school.
-And while the relationship between alcohol and suicide is vastly under-researched, studies suggest that alcohol use disorder is a likely contributor to suicidal ideation an d attempts.
+And while the relationship between alcohol and suicide is vastly under-researched, studies suggest that alcohol use disorder is a likely contributor to suicidal ideation and attempts.

 According to Osunbiyi, family dysfunction and domestic violence also contribute to Guyana's high suicide rates.